Joystream/joystream/node/README.md

 ### Pre-built Binaries

 The latest pre-built binaries can be downloaded from the [releases](https://github.com/Joystream/joystream/releases) page.
-Generally these will be built from master branch and relevant to the current active testnet.
+Generally these will be built from `master` branch and will pertain to the currently active testnet.

 ### Building from source